DIVE THE WRECKS & REEFS OF GUADALCANAL : DATES TBA

 New Zealand diving is pleased to bring you the chance to experience probably the best wreck diving in the world, along with some of the most exciting volcanic reefs pristine with an abundance of life.

-Working with Tulagi Dive and the Raiders Motel, we have selected packages to allow you to choose between wreck &/or reef dives and has the flexibility of a 6 or 11 day stay.
+Working with Tulagi Dive and the Raiders Motel, we have selected packages to allow you to choose between wreck &/or reef dives and has a flexibility dive plan on an 11 day stay.
 The packages have been designed to work in-conjunction with Virgin Airline schedules

 You can reach Honiara, the capital of Solomon Islands via Fiji, Brisbane or Port Moresby.
 With a total population of 300,000 there are very few cities and most people still live a very basic life in the villages.